Generalizations of planar contact manifolds to higher dimensions

-More generally, it is now known to be true for all contact $3$--manifolds \cite{Taubes07}, but the conjecture was first established for planar contact manifolds. \item Given a symplectic filling of a contact manifold, a planar open book supporting the contact structure can be extended to a Lefschetz fibration over the symplectic filling, \cite{NiederkrugerWendl11, Wendl10}. \item The previous fact allows us to classify fillings of certain planar contact manifolds \cite{Kaloti??, LiOzbagci18, PlamenevskayaVanHorn-Morris2010}. \item Any weak symplectic filling of a planar contact manifold can be deformed into a Stein filling \cite{NiederkrugerWendl11, Wendl10}. \item Planarity of a contact manifold can be obstructed by the contact element in Heegaard Floer homology, \cite{OzsvathStipsiczSzabo05}. \end{enumerate}
+More generally, it is now known to be true for all contact $3$--manifolds \cite{Taubes07}, but the conjecture was first established for planar contact manifolds, for which the proof is much less involved compared to the general case. \item Given a symplectic filling of a contact manifold, a planar open book supporting the contact structure can be extended to a Lefschetz fibration over the symplectic filling, \cite{NiederkrugerWendl11, Wendl10}. \item The previous fact allows us to classify fillings of certain planar contact manifolds \cite{Kaloti??, LiOzbagci18, PlamenevskayaVanHorn-Morris2010}. \item Any weak symplectic filling of a planar contact manifold can be deformed into a Stein filling \cite{NiederkrugerWendl11, Wendl10}. \item Planarity of a contact manifold can be obstructed by the contact element in Heegaard Floer homology, \cite{OzsvathStipsiczSzabo05}. \end{enumerate}

 In this article, we discuss two notions that can be thought of as generalizations of planar open books to higher dimensions: \begin{itemize} \item iterated planar open books and \item projective open books. \end{itemize}